reynoldsnlp/udar/README.md

 transducer](https://victorio.uit.no/langtech/trunk/langs/rus/) described
 originally in chapter 2 of [my dissertation](http://hdl.handle.net/10037/9685).

+If you use this work in your research please cite the following:

+---
+> Reynolds, Robert J. "Russian natural language processing for computer-assisted language learning: capturing the benefits of deep morphological analysis in real-life applications" PhD Diss., UiT–The Arctic University of Norway, 2016. https://hdl.handle.net/10037/9685
+---

 #### Feature requests, issues, and pull requests are welcome!

 ## Non-python dependencies